skypanther/PiLit/readme.md

 3. Install the required Python modules:
 	* `sudo apt-get install python3-gpiozero python-gpiozero`
 4. Download this repo onto your Raspberry Pi
-	* Preferred method: `git clone git@github.com:skypanther/clc.git`
+	* Preferred method: `git clone git@github.com:skypanther/PiLit.git`
-	* Or, download the zip, extract to a clc folder in your home directory
+	* Or, download the zip, extract to a folder in your home directory
 5. If you're using Python 2 or the older Node version of this project:
 	1. Add the pi user to the gpio group: `sudo usermod -a -G gpio pi`
 	2. Run the following command to configure udev: